A detailed look at praying in tongues from a historic Jewish perspective. The results may surprise many readers.

 Both alternatives leave the reader wanting for a more thorough historical rendering.
 Although we are still missing features within the Jewish writings about the first-century synagogue, it remains the best approach we have on the subject.

 Interpreting the Corinthian rites through a first-century synagogue lens leads to many questions.
-We already know that the connection between Paul, Judaism, and the synagogue was very strong.
+We already know that the connection between Paul, Judaism, and the synagogue was strong.

 This was previously investigated.
 See the Tongues of Corinth series for more information.

-Pertinent questions about this relationship still remain: why did Paul never use the word synagogue, συναγωγή, in his address to the Corinthians?
+Pertinent questions about this relationship remain: why did Paul never use the word synagogue, συναγωγή, in his address to the Corinthians?
 He used the word ekklesia, ἐκκλησία, instead.
 If he didn’t use the word synagogue in addressing the Corinthians, then why should we assume he integrated the synagogue liturgy in the early Corinthian assembly?

 We also know through the Dead Sea Scrolls that prayers, hymns, and psalms were a prominent feature of Jewish worship around the first century.